whiteducksoftware/th-terraform-handson/README.md

 # Terraform hands-on repository

-## Challange 1 - Install Tools
+## Challenge 1 - Install Tools

 ### Install Terraform

-To use Terraform you will need to install it.
+To use Terraform, you will need to install it.
 HashiCorp distributes Terraform as a pre-compiled binary package.
-In order to pass this challange, you will need to download and install the most recent version of terraform.
+To pass this challenge, you will need to download and install the most recent version of Terraform.

 > 💡 Make sure that the terraform binary is **up-to-date** and available on your **PATH**.
 You might have to **restart** vscode.